Debalina Saha

 Current Projects in the Saha Lab

-(1) With grants from Michigan Department of Agriculture & Rural Development (MDARD) and Western Greenhouse Association (WMGA), Debalina and her doctoral student, Manjot Kaur Sidhu are investigating how to control liverwort infestation of container-grown ornamentals in nurseries and greenhouses.
+(1) With grants from Western Greenhouse Association (WMGA) and Metro Detroit Flower Growers Association (MDFGA) Debalina and her MS student, Sushil Grewal is investigating how to control liverwort infestation of container-grown ornamentals in nurseries and greenhouses by alternative pesticides.

-(2) With a grant from Michigan Nursery and Landscape Association (MNLA), Debalina, her cooperators, and her graduate students are determining the efficacy of different liquid formulations of herbicides (or their combinations) for control of large crabgrass and common ragweed and are determining the effectiveness of the older herbicide formulations versus the newer herbicides at reducing and eradicating these problematic weed species that have proliferation in MI nursery fields/containers.
+(2) With a grant from Michigan Nursery and Landscape Association (MNLA), Debalina, her cooperators, and her graduate students are determining the crop safety and phytotoxicity of different liquid formulations of herbicides (or their combinations) in coniferous and woody shrubs in field production.

-(4) Several ornamental crop safety trials where phytotoxicity are being tested of different new chemicals (such as herbicides and fungicides) for their registration purpose are being conducted.
+(4) Several ornamental crop safety trials where phytotoxicity are being tested of different new chemicals (such as herbicides, fungicides, insecticides, and miticides) for their registration purpose are being conducted.
 These trials are being funded by USDA IR4.

 (5) Dr. Saha also conducts several herbicide chemical company trials and projects for their new products and writes technical reports for the industries.